MichaelSchiumo/sinatra-portfolio-project/README.md

 Generate a user account by creating a username, email, and password.
 Users can only view and edit their own content.

 Contributing:
 Bug reports and pull requests are welcome on GitHub at git@github.com:MichaelSchiumo/sinatra-portfolio-project.git.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the Contributor Covenant code of conduct.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the Contributor Covenant Code of Conduct.

 License:
 The gem is available as open source under the terms of the MIT License.